sparkfun/SparkFun_Digi_XBee_Regulated_Qwiic/docs/introduction.md

     ![Product Thumbnail](https://cdn.sparkfun.com/assets/parts/2/1/8/9/4/22032-_XBee_Explorer_Regulated-_01.jpg)
     </figure></a>

--    Unleash the power of XBee modules with the next-gen SparkFun XBee Explorer Regulated!
-This versatile breakout board bypasses a USB-C connection, packing all the XBee functionality you need alongside the power of Digi's newest XBee 3 modules (LTE-M/NB-IoT & RR Pro) into a single, convenient solution.
-The SparkFun XBee Explorer Regulated is the perfect companion for any low-power cellular IoT project.
+-    Unleash the power of Digi XBee® modules with the next-gen SparkFun Digi XBee® Explorer Regulated!
+This versatile breakout board bypasses a USB-C connection, packing all the XBee functionality you need alongside the power of Digi's newest XBee 3 modules (XBee 3 LTE-M/NB-IoT and XBee RR Pro) into a single, convenient solution.
+The SparkFun Digi XBee® Explorer Regulated is the perfect companion for any low-power cellular IoT project.
 Its simplicity, versatility, and robust features make it ideal for beginners and seasoned developers.
-The SparkFun XBee 3 Explorer Regulated This versatile breakout board streamlines your workflow, providing everything you need to get started.
+The SparkFun Digi XBee® Explorer Regulated streamlines your workflow, providing everything you need to get started.
 Power is provided through the PTH headers, and the board retains its power regulation capabilities.
 You can enable the Qwiic connector for all those lovely I<sup>2</sup>C sensors and Reset and D0 buttons.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/21636){ .md-button .md-button--primary }